2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

         3. Run the following command to install cors as a dependency: `npm install cors`\
            **Note:** Cors allows us to relax the security applied to an API and you can learn more about this module [**here**](https://www.section.io/engineering-education/how-to-use-cors-in-nodejs-with-express/)
         5. Create a new file called `index.js` out of which we'll run our Express server by running this command: `touch index.js`\
-           **Note:** If this command doesn't work, look into creating the file thru a file explorer.
+           **Note:** If this command doesn't work, look into creating the file thru a file explorer or VS code.

       + The file structure of your project should now look similar to what is shown on the screenshot below:
         <img width="299" alt="Screen Shot 2022-06-23 at 6 25 55 AM" src="https://user-images.githubusercontent.com/57464095/175310108-65d0525c-c0b4-4432-8c12-a01ce7a0c05e.png">